 … but they also lead to higher incomes

 Despite the debt that often comes with it, a college degree remains a pathway to high-paying jobs.
-According to the Bureau of Labor Statistics, the median weekly earnings for a bachelor’s degree holder was $1,173 in 2017, as compared to $712 for those with a high school diploma.
+According to the Bureau of Labor Statistics, the median weekly earnings for a bachelor’s degree holder was $1,248 in 2019, as compared with $746 for those with a high school diploma.

-“Most students are graduating with some debt, but college graduates statistically still make more money than non-college graduates, even when you factor in student loans,” said Charlie Javice, the founder and CEO of Frank, a company that helps students and their families navigate the financial aid process.
+“Most students are graduating with some debt, but college graduates statistically still make more money than non-college graduates, even when you factor in student loans,” Charlie Javice told MagnifyMoney.
+Javice is the founder and CEO of Frank, a company that helps students and their families navigate the financial aid process.